daedsidog/rtw-alx-unlocked/README.md

 A memory patch for the lastest (1.9) `RomeTW-ALX.exe` for Windows with the goal of porting over `RomeTW-BI.exe` features, fixing bugs, & removing hardcoded limits for `RomeTW-ALX.exe`.

 # Changes
-* Fix AI not using naval invasions.
 * Add shield wall & schiltrom formations.
 * Add swimming ability.
 * Add hording ability & functionality for factions.
+* Fix AI not using naval invasions.
+* Fix camera bug when jumping to units.

 # Usage
 The appropriate DLL has to be loaded into the `RomeTW-ALX.exe` (`testappa.exe` if using Steam) process **right at the very beginning**.
 The best way to do this is to use a DLL loader such as [daedsidog/win-dll-loader](https://github.com/daedsidog/win-dll-loader).